-This page provides answers to questions about the METRO Gold Line BRT project.
+This page provides answers to frequently asked questions about the METRO Gold Line Bus Rapid Transit project.

 Gold Line Project Fact Sheet: What is EA PDF, 1MB (February 2019)